Beimop Tapim

 Australian Defence Medal

 I am a proud Dauareb man from Mer Island in the Torres Strait Islands, the youngest of thirteen children.
-During my final year of school on Thursday Island, the HMAS Gascoyne anchored in the harbour.
-At three months old and not yet 18, in 1966, I decided to enlist in the Royal Australian Navy.
-I January 1966.
+During my final year of school on Thursday Island, HMAS Gascoyne anchored in the harbour.
+In January 1966, just three months before my 18th birthday, I decided to enlist in the Royal Australian Navy (RAN).
 In doing this, I followed in the footsteps of my Uncle, who joined the army in WW2, and two elder brothers, who joined and fought in WW2.
+My wife, Pamela and my eldest son, also named Beimop, have proudly served time in the RAN.
+Currently, my daughter Taslena is serving as a Lieutenant Medical Officer.